 In Europe, street food is reinventing the way we eat.
 For the better.
 And here at ESF we wanted to get the word out.
 So, in 2017, we decided to partner up with the coolest partners and launch the European Street Food Awards – the biggest street food competition in the world – plus an app to show off the good stuff, with all the latest news about this exciting new market.

 All across the continent, street food traders are the new rock stars – food heroes, in cool vans, trucks and trailers, engaging with followers on Facebook, Instagram and Twitter.
 Nothing too corporate – it’s all about ‘keeping it real’, serving restaurant-quality food at canteen-style prices.

 Traders in Europe are taking traditional street foods – whether it’s banitsa from Bulgaria, herring from Estonia, karjalanpiirakka from Finland, Liege waffles from Belgium, gelato from Italy, burek from Bosnia or churros from Spain – and repurposing them for a new generation.
 The streets are becoming a laboratory for hot new food ideas.

-As an organisation, we are championing the spread of street food is even spreading indoors.
-In Leeds, in Northern England, we lift vans onto the third floor of a shopping centre.
-We have put street food into pubs.
-And outside railway stations.
-Street food businesses give a place an air of independence and authenticity – something different from the cookie cutter food offers around them.
+As an organisation, we are championing the spread of street food indoors.
+In Northern England, we lift vans onto the third floor of a shopping centre.
+We put street food into pubs, outside railway stations and into airports.
+Street food businesses give a place an air of independence and authenticity – something different from the cookie cutter food offers out there.
 And, through the European Street Food Awards, we are going to find the food heroes of tomorrow.
 Dammit — we’ll make the world a better place to live in.